 Other examples come from friends who are in seminary or religious orders.
 All of them felt some fear at telling someone in their lives that they had discerned a different life than the one they had been living.
 One very good friend was pressured by her parents and siblings, made to feel like she was selfishly abandoning them.
 Another broke up with a long term girlfriend, breaking her heart because he knew that he was not being called to be her husband.
 One friend came very close to leaving the convent and another has discerned that he is not called to the priesthood.
 Having discerned God's will, both of these friends, despite all the hardships they went through, feel great joy and peace in their lives.

 By remembering and reflecting on my own vocational discernment and those I have been privileged to have observed, I have seen that once one has found her vocation she does not stop discerning.
 I continued to discern God's will for my life throughout my engagement, and I continue to discern it now.
-How can I best show my love to Travis and Lydia?
+How can I best show my love to Travis and L?
 What is God calling me to do; who else is He calling me to reach out to?
 My vocation will always be to love and serve my family, but what that looks like will have to change.
 And those changes are what I will have to figure out through prayer.

 At least, I think. :)